-11. What is a non-profit proposal?
+13. What is a non-profit proposal?

-The ACDFS proposals must be non-profit, which means that the project income (e.g. box office receipts, admission fees, enrolment fees, participation fees, sales of merchandise developed as an integral part of the proposal, sponsorship and other sources of cash support) must not exceed the project expenditure to be solely used for the implementation of the project.
-Moreover, the Grantees must maintain the non-profit nature of the proposal by returning residual funds or operating surplus to the Government upon completion of the proposal unless under special circumstances, the Government has approved the use of such funds.
+The ACDFS proposals must be non-profit making, which means that the project income (e.g. box office receipts, admission fees, enrolment fees, participation fees, sales of merchandise developed as an integral part of the proposal, sponsorship and other sources of cash support) must not exceed the project expenditure to be solely used for the implementation of the project.
+Moreover, the grantees must maintain the non-profit nature of the proposal by returning residual funds or operating surplus to the Government upon completion of the proposal unless under special circumstances, the Government has approved the use of such funds.

-12. Who are eligible to apply for the ACDFS?
+14. Who are eligible to apply for the ACDFS?

-Successful applicants for Springboard Grants must be either companies incorporated under the Companies Ordinance (Cap.
-622) or the Old Companies Ordinance (Cap.
-32) as limited by guarantee whose objects and powers do not include the distribution of profits to members, or charitable institutions or trusts of a public character which are exempt from tax under section 88 of the Inland Revenue Ordinance (Cap.
+Successful applicants for Springboard Grant must be either (i) companies incorporated under the Companies Ordinance (Cap.
+622) or the old Companies Ordinance (Cap.
+32) as limited by guarantee whose objects and powers do not include the distribution of profits to members; or (ii) charitable institutions or trusts of a public character which are exempt from tax under section 88 of the Inland Revenue Ordinance (Cap.
 112).

-Successful applicants for Project Grants must be either companies incorporated under the Companies Ordinance (Cap.
-622) or the Old Companies Ordinance (Cap.
-32), or charitable institutions or trusts of a public character which are exempt from tax under section 88 of the Inland Revenue Ordinance (Cap.
+Successful applicants for Project Grant must be either (i) companies incorporated under the Companies Ordinance (Cap.
+622) or the old Companies Ordinance (Cap.
+32); (ii) companies incorporated under the Companies Ordinance (Cap.
+622) or the old Companies Ordinance (Cap.
+32) as limited by guarantee whose objects and powers do not include the distribution of profits to members; or (iii) charitable institutions or trusts of a public character which are exempt from tax under section 88 of the Inland Revenue Ordinance (Cap.
 112).